 Mafika Lisiu Pass is a high mountain pass at an elevation of 3.090m (10,137ft) above the sea level, located in northern Lesotho.
 It’s one of the highest roads of the country, affording excellent viewing of the unique alpine flora.
 The zone is prone to heavy mist and can be dangerous in low visibility conditions.

 The road includes steep climbs and descents, hairpin bends and waterfalls.
 Unless you’re adventurous and have a strongly developed sense of humour, some of the road signs along this pass aren’t likely to thrill you either.
 Signs warn of Sharp descent, Snow/ice and Falling rocks.
 Take notice.
 They’re not kidding.
 Signs will also warn you of Steep curves for 5km – after you’ve already been twisting helter skelter for kilometre upon kilometre.
 Just as you go into a Sharp descent another sign will helpfully tell you that Brake failure has killed.
 Here where there’s not a repair shop or AA check centre in sight.
 Bit late for that warning, then.

-Do not travel this pass in severe weather conditions.
-Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.
-It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
+Be careful: this road is not for the sissies.
+One mistake can have consequences.The flora, bird life and photographic beauty of the area will astound, as will the winter snow, which has no equal in Southern Africa.
+Check the weather before the trip.
 At the top of the pass is the Bokong Nature Reserve, the highest nature reserve in Africa accessible by car.
 The slopes are steep and when it rains, rocks and stones get dislodged onto the road, carving craters in the edge of the tar as they land.